rajat8552/Gatling-Test/README.md

-# Gatling-Test Hello World Make it running please ,not working at all, should be working.
+# Gatling-Test Hello World Make it running please ,not working at all, should be working, keep trying.